 - WOOLWORTHS for grocery stores

 - TIMTAM for biscuits

 A distinctive trade mark also helps your customers find your business because it allows you to distinguish yourself from competitors.
 This is crucial if you have an online presence.
-A good way to check whether your trade mark is distinctive is to search for your trade mark online.
-If there are lots of related results which you’ll need to compete with, your trade mark might not be very distinctive.
+A good way to check if your trade mark is distinctive is to search for it online.
+If there are many related results which you’ll need to compete with, your trade mark might not be very distinctive.